johnnyboyct/Jerkcoin/README.md

-Bitcoin Core integration/staging tree
+Jerkcoin Core integration/staging tree
 =====================================

 [![Build Status](https://travis-ci.org/bitcoin/bitcoin.svg?branch=master)](https://travis-ci.org/bitcoin/bitcoin)

 https://bitcoincore.org

-What is Bitcoin?
+What is jerkcoin?
 ----------------
+Jerkcoin is for everyone that asks me about Bitcoin even though i don't know computers.
+Now you have your own crypto currency!

 Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitcoin uses peer-to-peer technology to operate